madprops/airc/README.md

 ## Commands <a name="commands"></a>

-Bots listen to commands from users in the irc channel.
+Bots listen to commands from nicknames in the irc channel.

 The bot admins can use all the commands, while others might have access to commands like `!ur` if they have permission.